QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 Overview
 ========

-In this lecture we study a simplified version of an uncertainty traps model of Fajgelbaum, Schaal and Taschereau-Dumouchel :cite:`fun`
+In this lecture we study a simplified version of an uncertainty traps model of Fajgelbaum, Schaal and Taschereau-Dumouchel :cite:`fun`.

-The model features self-reinforcing uncertainty that has big impacts on economic activity
+The model features self-reinforcing uncertainty that has big impacts on economic activity.

 In the model,

-* Fundamentals  vary stochastically and are not fully observable
+* Fundamentals  vary stochastically and are not fully observable.

-* At any moment there are both active and inactive entrepreneurs; only active entrepreneurs produce
+* At any moment there are both active and inactive entrepreneurs; only active entrepreneurs produce.

-* Agents -- active and inactive entrepreuneurs --  have beliefs about the fundamentals expressed as probability distributions
+* Agents -- active and inactive entrepreuneurs --  have beliefs about the fundamentals expressed as probability distributions.

-* Greater uncertainty means greater dispersions of these distributions
+* Greater uncertainty means greater dispersions of these distributions.

-* Entrepreneurs are risk averse and hence less inclined to be active  when uncertainty is high
+* Entrepreneurs are risk averse and hence less inclined to be active  when uncertainty is high.

-* The output of active entrepreneurs is observable, supplying a noisy signal that helps everyone inside the model infer fundamentals
+* The output of active entrepreneurs is observable, supplying a noisy signal that helps everyone inside the model infer fundamentals.

-* Entrepreneurs update their beliefs about fundamentals using Bayes' Law, implemented via :doc:`Kalman filtering <../tools_and_techniques/kalman>`
+* Entrepreneurs update their beliefs about fundamentals using Bayes' Law, implemented via :doc:`Kalman filtering <../tools_and_techniques/kalman>`.

 Uncertainty traps emerge because:

-* High uncertainty discourages entrepreneurs from becoming active
+* High uncertainty discourages entrepreneurs from becoming active.

-* A low level of participation -- i.e., a smaller number of active entrepreneurs -- diminishes the flow of information about fundamentals
+* A low level of participation -- i.e., a smaller number of active entrepreneurs -- diminishes the flow of information about fundamentals.

-* Less information translates to higher uncertainty, further discouraging entrepreneurs from choosing to be active, and so on
+* Less information translates to higher uncertainty, further discouraging entrepreneurs from choosing to be active, and so on.

-Uncertainty traps stem from a positive externality: high aggregate economic activity levels generates valuable information
+Uncertainty traps stem from a positive externality: high aggregate economic activity levels generates valuable information.

 The Model
 =========

-The original model described in :cite:`fun` has many interesting moving parts
+The original model described in :cite:`fun` has many interesting moving parts.

-Here we examine a simplified version that nonetheless captures many of the key ideas
+Here we examine a simplified version that nonetheless captures many of the key ideas.

 Fundamentals
 ------------